CoNarrative/framework-x/site/src/content/intro.md

 When an application dispatches an event, the framework calls functions the application has associated it with the event.
 Each function receives a context argument and the event's arguments.
 The context includes the current immutable state object; applications may extended context to include other values.
 The framework interprets the function's return value as an ordered map.
-Each key corresponds to a map of effect the application has registered.
+Each key corresponds to a map of effects the application has registered.
 The framework iterates over the map's entries in order, invoking the registered effect function for the key with the map entry's value. is provides a description of effects as data back to the framework, which are then applied The framework then applies them by invoking built-in functions to perform immutable state updates